-To apply for a position at Topeka Public Schools, please complete application at topekapublicschools.net Topeka Public Schools is home to some of the finest students in the state of Kansas.
-Many of our students perform at the highest levels and our staff members are recognized regularly for outstanding accomplishments.
-Topeka Public Schools offer a variety of comprehensive programs fitted to the needs and interests of students.
+To apply for a position at Topeka Public Schools, please visit www.topekapublicschools.net, select Employment, and then Job Opportunities.
+Topeka Public Schools` students perform at the highest levels.
+Students, staff members, and district leaders are recognized regularly for outstanding accomplishments.
+We offer a variety of comprehensive programs designed to fit to the needs and interests of all students.
 Excellence and equity are the standard.
-We take seriously our responsibility to educate all children.
-Although over half the students in the district are college bound, our commitment is not limited to them alone.
-Topeka Schools have received national recognition for excellence in education.
-Several of our schools made the Kansas Standards of Excellence in reading and mathematics with some schools seeing remarkable double-digit gains.
-Topeka Public Schools enrollment is sixth largest in Kansas, with a total average enrollment of over 14,000 students in elementary through high school.
-While the Topeka Public Schools are the largest district in Shawnee County, our schools are smaller than most.
-Elementary schools range in size from 200 to 600 students, including a science & fine arts magnet school and a computer magnet school.
-Middle schools range from 400 to 600 students and our three high schools have enrollments of 1000 to 2000 students.
-Hope Street Academy, a charter high school, draws alternative students from across the country.
-The school district sports complex, Hummer Sports Park, is a six-sport facility featuring state-of-the-art facilities for football, track, soccer, baseball, softball and swimming.
-We are committed to hiring and maintaining superior employees to educate and meet the needs of each student.
-As the third largest employer in Topeka, employing over 2400 certified and classified staff members, we provide a competitive salary schedule, district-paid insurance benefits, a generous leave package and many other great benefits.
-If you are interested in joining USD 501, please check the job listings below and visit our website at www.topekapublicschools.netto complete the application.
+We educate all children.
+TPS schools have received national recognition for excellence in education, with several attaining the Kansas Standards of Excellence in reading and mathematics and many achieving remarkable double-digit gains.
+As the sixth largest school district in Kansas with an enrollment of about 12,000 students in elementary through high school, Topeka Public Schools is also the largest school district in Shawnee County.
+Elementary schools range in size from 200 to 600 students.
+We have two elementary magnet schools.
+One is a science and fine arts magnet school and the other is a computer magnet school.
+Middle school enrollments range between 400 to 600 students and our three high schools have enrollments of 800 to 1,800 students.
+Hope Street Academy, a charter high school, draws alternative students from across the district.
+A proud feature of our district is Hummer Sports Park, a six-sport complex featuring state-of-the-art facilities for football, track, soccer, baseball, softball, and swimming.
+We are committed to hiring and retaining superior employees to educate and meet the needs of each student.
+As the third largest employer in Topeka with over 2,400 certified and classified staff members, we provide a competitive salary schedule, district-paid insurance benefits, a generous leave package, and many other great benefits.
+If you are interested in joining our progressive school district, please check the job listings below and visit our website at www.topekapublicschools.net to learn more about Topeka Public Schools and complete your application.
 Employer Address:

 624 SW 24th Street Topeka, Kansas